stanislav741/qa_guru_9_13_homework/src/test/resources/Online Shop - Test Suite - Positive tests (draft).md

 1. Open the website
 2. On the homepage, at the top navigation menu, click “AirPods” button
 3. On the “AirPods” page, at the chapter navigation menu, click “AirPods 3.
 Generation” button
 4. On “AirPods (3.
-Generation)” page, at the chapter navigation menu, click “Kaufen” button
+Generation)” page, at the local navigation menu, click “Kaufen” button
 5. On "AirPods (3.
 Generation) details" page, click "Hinzufügen" button

 Expected results at step: